 In 1946 the Depot was organised as the 20th Primary Training Centre for the initial instruction of recruits of all arms, the further training of infantry recruits being carried out at an Infantry Training Centre.
 This system was replaced in April 1948 by the training of all recruits at central establishments and the Depot was reduced to a small cadre including the Regimental Headquarters and Museum.

-Despite a brief resurgence in 1952 when the
+Despite a brief resurgence in 1952 when

-of National Service its days were numbered.
+end of National Service its days were numbered.
 It was declared surplus

 to requirements in the 1960s, sold to the Council and by 1968 it had